Professor of Law

 Marc A. Rodwin is Professor of Law at Suffolk University Law School.
 He is the author of Conflicts of Interest and the Future of Medicine: The United States, France and Japan (Oxford, 2011); and Medicine, Money & Morals: Physicians' Conflicts of Interest (Oxford, 1993).
 Rodwin has testified before Congress and state legislatures and served on government commissions and advisory boards, including the Food and Drug Administration and the Indiana Commission on Hospital Antitrust.
 He has provided training on conflicts of interest related to pharmaceutical good governance for various nations under the aegis of the World Health Organization.
 He has participated in meetings of the National Academy of Sciences, Institute of Medicine and worked for the World Health Organization.

 Rodwin has assisted consumer groups including the Consumer Federation of America, the National Partnership for Women and Families, and Consumer Coalition for Quality Health Care.
-He has worked as a consultant or expert witness on policy-related litigation involving fiduciary law, physicians' conflicts of interests, and competition law.
+He has worked as a consultant or expert witness on policy-related litigation involving fiduciary law, physicians' conflicts of interests, competition law, and pharmaceutical issues.

-Rodwin has been a recipient of several fellowships and grants including: Edmond J. Safra Ethics Center Lab Fellowship; the Brocher Foundation residency fellowship, Fulbright Fellowship, German Marshal Fund, Social Science Research Council/Abe Fellowship; Robert Wood Johnson Foundation Investigator Award, and the Pew Health Policy Doctoral Fellowship.
+Rodwin has been a recipient of several fellowships and grants including: Harvard University Edmond J. Safra Ethics Center Lab Fellowship; IMéRA Institute Fellowship/ SIRIC Chair; the Brocher Foundation residency fellowship, Fulbright Fellowship, German Marshal Fund, Social Science Research Council/Abe Fellowship; Robert Wood Johnson Foundation Investigator Award, and the Pew Health Policy Doctoral Fellowship.

 Prior to joining Suffolk University, Rodwin was Associate Professor at Indiana University School of Public and Environmental Affairs and before that, he was a lecturer at Tufts and Brandeis Universities.
 He has also practiced civil litigation in Boston law firms and worked as a consultant.
 Member, Phi Beta Kappa.